vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 {% endhighlight %}

-Like before, it first gets and stores the id of the card to be deleted.
+This script first stores the id of the card to be deleted.
 Then, it calls the `delete` function to delete the card.
 Finally, it reloads the affected list.

-## Add "Refresh All" button
+## Add *Refresh All* button

-This button just has a simple tapped event that reloads all three data sources.
+We use a button control for our *Refresh All* button.
+We add a simple tapped event that reloads all three data sources.

 {% comment %}
 ![image](/assets/2023-10-04/110.png)